Skip to Main Content

 Stop us if you’ve heard this one before (from your Board of Trustees or Finance Committee): “I wish there was a way we could benchmark ourselves against our competitors.”

 Have you ever wrestled with how to benchmark?
 Or struggled to identify what the Board wants to measure?
 Organizations can fall short on implementing effective methods to benchmark accurately.
 The good news?
 With a planned approach, you can overcome traditional obstacles and create tools to increase efficiency, improve operations and reporting, and maintain and monitor a comfortable risk level.
-All of this creates competitive advantage — and isn’t as hard as you might think.
+All of this can help create a competitive advantage — and it isn’t as hard as you might think.

 Even with a structured process, remember that benchmarking data has pitfalls, including: